• Home

 A Quick and Easy French Vanilla Coffee Creamer Recipe that you can make at home.
 This is a frugal option to purchasing processed creamer.
 Just 3 ingredients!

 My husband asks for his coffee “with maximum pollutants” which after I read the label on some of the store-bought creamers seemed like an appropriate description.
-In an effort to reduce the “pollutants” I created my own creamer recipe for my husband’s coffee.
+In an effort to reduce the “pollutants,” I created this creamer recipe for my husband’s coffee.

 Easy DIY French Vanilla Creamer Recipe using just 3 ingredients

-Since I started making my own creamer, my husband stopped buying coffee at coffee houses which saves us quite a bit.
-My daughter adds this creamer to her Chai tea and both of my teenagers add some to their cocoa.
+My daughter adds this creamer to her Chai tea and both of my teenagers add a splash to their hot cocoa.

 Print